SamGamgy/SuperHeroNovel/README.md

 The contact page is functional through "Form Submit"

-The site is currently depolyed through Netflify and uses the "netflify cms" to edit and post blog content.
+The site is currently deployed through Netlify and uses the "netlify cms" to edit and post blog content.

 Site link is here: https://fearherwrath.netlify.app/